Karthik-Valmiki/new_repo/README.md

 Where:
   Interval Duration  = Fixed payout interval (every 30 minutes = 0.5 hours)
-  Rider's Hourly     = Self-declared weekly earnings / estimated weekly active hours
+  Rider's Hourly     = Verified Weekly Income / estimated weekly active hours
-                       (city baseline used for new users) Coverage %         = 40% for new users (weeks 1 and 2) 40% + (25% x R) for returning users (week 3+)
+                       (city baseline used for new users; verified income from week 3+) Coverage %         = 40% for new users (weeks 1 and 2) 40% + (25% x R) for returning users (week 3+),
+                       where R = min(sqrt(TU x DE x CR), 1.0), max coverage 65%

 Payout Timeline:
   - Trigger fires when both threshold and duration conditions are confirmed
-  - First payout interval processed immediately at trigger confirmation
+  - First payout interval processed at trigger confirmation
-  - Subsequent intervals processed at fixed intervals while disruption continues
+  - Subsequent intervals processed at 30-minute intervals while disruption continues
   - Payout stops when disruption ends (conditions drop below threshold)
-  - Payout also stops when rider's weekly coverage cap is exhausted
+  - Payout also stops when rider's weekly coverage cap is exhausted (Weekly Cap = Coverage % x Verified Weekly Income, computed per rider)
   - Each payout interval is logged with the trigger event ID for audit and fraud tracking

-Multi Trigger Resolution Rule:
+Multi-Trigger Resolution Rule:

-If multiple trigger conditions are active simultaneously for the same rider during the same time interval, payouts are NOT stacked.
+  If multiple trigger conditions are active simultaneously for the same rider during the same interval, payouts are NOT stacked.

-Only the trigger that results in the highest payout for that interval is considered for compensation.
+  Only the trigger producing the highest payout for that interval is applied.

-This ensures:
-  - No double counting of income loss
-  - Prevention of payout stacking across correlated events
+  This prevents double-counting of the same income loss across correlated events.
-  - Financial stability of the system under compound disruptions
 ```

 An SMS confirmation is sent at the first interval with the trigger event ID.
 Subsequent intervals within the same event are processed silently until the event closes.